boxwise/boxtribute/docs/adr/adr_authorization-specification.md

 GraphQL resolvers are functions which are called by the GraphQL server to resolve the requested fields on the data level.
 Resolvers allow fine-grained access over data resources and hence are suited to enforce RBP.

+Resolvers can return either (A) a single resource entry or (B) a list of resource entries.
+Enforcement of RBP works differently in these cases.

-Enforcement of RBP in the resolvers has to be explicitly called by developers using the `authz.authorize()` function.
+**(A)** Enforcement of RBP in the single-resource resolver has to be explicitly called by developers using the `authz.authorize()` function.
 If the current user is authorized to access a resource acc. to the given arguments, the function returns, otherwise it raises an `exceptions.Forbidden` exception, resulting in an error for the particular GraphQL field being resolved.
 If the current user is a god user, the function instantly returns. `authz.authorize()` accepts the following combination of arguments (the developer must select the one suitable for the enforcement context):

 Arguments | Types | Description | Condition for successful authorization :--- | :--- | :--- | :---